tapasrastogi2411/African-Impact-Challenge/doc/sprint2/PB.md

 ## Profile-Based User-Stories

-As a user, I want to logout of the website so that I maintain privacy when I am done using the site.

--   User cannot re-login after being logged-out without entering the correct credentials (i.e. clicking back button, accidental form resubmission)

 As a user, I want to delete my profile if I am no longer a part of the site so that I am no longer associated with the site.

 -   Entrepreneurs, partners and teachers can delete their profile.